New Mexico Nurse Practice Act: Facility Guide

 • Committing unprofessional conduct.

-Nurse Licensure Compact (NLC) State?
 New Mexico is involved in the NLC compact.
 Therefore, the New Mexico Nurse Practice Act encompasses rules and guidelines established by the NLC.

 Improving NPA Compliance: 3 Tips for Facilities

 Now that you understand the rules outlined in the New Mexico NPA, you can help your team practice within the confines of the law.
-Below, we review three strategies to enhance regulatory compliance and keep clinical operations running smoothly at your facility.
+Below, we’ll review three strategies to enhance regulatory compliance and keep clinical operations running smoothly at your facility.

 1. Provide Staff With an NPA Refresher Course

-The easiest way to familiarize your team on these provisions is to offer an NPA refresher course upon hiring and during annual competency training.
+The easiest way to familiarize your team with these provisions is to offer an NPA refresher course upon hiring and during annual competency training.
 Providing CE credits for completion of the course can help nursing staff meet their continuing education requirements for licensure renewal.

 2. Automate License Renewal Reminders